Do any of these sound familiar?

 Cultivating those light bulb moments delivers fresh insight, new approaches and real solutions.

 What’s your tip for being creative?
 Or what’s a recent light-bulb moment?
-Please share on the Mixonian Facebook page.
+Please in the comments.

 For an interesting documentary on the marketing of rock stars, see Supermensch.